TophatSynth/medic_backup/MD2001/Lecture Notes/Week 11/SWA Practice Questions.md

     - A blockage or disturbance in bile secretion from the gall bladder leads to supersaturation of cholesterol into gallstones
 3. What condition can be caused by blockage of the vessel indicated by gallstones?
 (0.5 mark)
     - Cholestasis
 4. What part of the pancreas is not retroperitoneal?
-(2 mark) #anki
+(2 mark)
     - The tail
 5. What is the main arterial supply of the pancreas?
 (1 mark)
     - The celiac artery
     - **Splenic and pancreatico-duodenal**
 6. What is the main venous supply of the liver?
 (1 mark)
     - Hepatic vein
 7. Name the 4 lobes of the liver.
-(2 marks) #anki
+(2 marks)
     - Right and left lobes,
     - Caudate, quadrate